bcarradini/web-scraper/README.md

-# bpcq-abstracts-scraper
+# data-mining-scraper

-This tool utilizes `quickscrape` to scrape abstracts from Business and Professional Communication Quarterly (BPCQ).
+This tool utilizes `quickscrape` to scrape data from various web sites; e.g., abstracts from Business and Professional Communication Quarterly (BPCQ).

 ## PREREQUISITES